ernestrlee/UCSC-Machine-Learning/README.md

 ## Setup
 1. Install python 3
 2. Install any packages as necessary such as numpy, matplotlib, and sklearn
-3. Download the image files from the AT&T Laboratories Cambridge website or from the repository
+3. Download the image files from the AT&T Laboratories Cambridge website, http://www.cl.cam.ac.uk/research/dtg/attarchive/facedatabase.html
 4. Download the class labels excel sheet from the repository.
 5. Change the image file path to the path/folder where you stored the images on your computer
 6. Change the class labels file path to the path where you stored your class labels excel sheet